kbaseapps/DataFileUtil/README.md

 # DataFileUtil
-Utility functions for operating on files and data objects in KBase data stores like Shock and the Workspace
+Utility functions for operating on files and data objects in KBase data stores like Shock and the Workspace.

 ## Current Status